telerik/kendo-ui-core/docs/api/javascript/ui/autocomplete.md

 ### noDataTemplate `String|Function` *(default: "No results found.")*

-Specifies a static HTML content, which will be displayed if no results are found or the underlying data source is empty.
-The popup will open when 'noDataTemplate' is defined.
+The [template](/api/javascript/kendo#methods-template) used to render the "no data" template, which will be displayed if no results are found or the underlying data source is empty.

-> **Important** Widget does not pass a model to the noData template.
-Use this option only with static HTML.
+The noData template receives the widget itself as a part of the data argument.
+The template will be evaluated on every widget data bound.

+> **Important** The popup will open when 'noDataTemplate' is defined

 #### Example - specify headerTemplate as a string